IDGCaptainRussia94/Terraria-SGAmod/README.md

+Maskano#8754 (Donno if he has a forums account likely not), epic resprite guru!

 Just DudeSquid#4617 and daimgamer#6490 on discord, did some great (Calamity/"Superior") sprites, Squid also has his own mod called Volcanit, where most of his work can be found, check it out!